• Skip to main content

 Instructions

-• Place the acorn squash halves facing downward in a microwave-safe bowl or dish with 2 tablespoons of water.
+• Place the acorn squash halves facing downward in a microwave-safe bowl or dish with 2 tablespoon water.
 Heat on high for 5 minutes.

-• Transfer the heated acorn squash halves to individual bowls then add 1 tablespoon each of light brown sugar and butter.
+• Transfer the heated acorn squash halves to individual bowls then add 1 tablespoon each of 2 tablespoon butter and 2 tablespoon light brown sugar.
 Heat on high for an additional 5 minutes in the microwave.
 Use a fork to check for tenderness after heating, if needed heat in additional 1-minute increments until the squash reaches your desired level of tenderness.

 • Remove from the microwave and allow to cool for about 5 minutes before serving.